ObonePaule/vue-dataviz/README.md

 - Bar Chart

-Still on the home page, the popup allows us to display the details of a station.
-These details are in the form of two bar charts: one for statistics on the number of passengers and another for canceled or late trains.
-Regarding the second diagram, it has been implemented but some errors remain with the uic-code.
+Still on the home page, the popup allows us to display the detail of a station.
+This detail is in the form of a bar chart for statistics on the number of passengers.

 - Line Chart